DanB91/dcpu/dcpu-pp/README.md

 This app is a DCPU Assembly pre-processor.
 It parses the given input file(s) and spits out either a single assembly source file or an AST.
-The output can optionally be transformed by a number of predefined processorts which each perform a specific function.
+The output can optionally be transformed by a number of predefined processors which each perform a specific function.

 ### External references